NVIDIA/NeMo/docs/source/nemo_text_processing/inverse_text_normalization.rst

 `"in nineteen seventy"` -> `"in 1975"`
 and `"it costs one hundred and twenty three dollars"` -> `"it costs $123"`.

-NeMo ITN :cite:`textprocessing-itn-zhang2021nemo` is based on WFST-grammars.
-We also provide a deployment route to C++ using Sparrowhawk -- an open-source version of Google Kestrel :cite:`textprocessing-itn-ebden2015kestrel`.
+NeMo ITN :cite:`textprocessing-itn-zhang2021nemo` is based on WFST-grammars :cite:`textprocessing-itn-Mohri2009`.
+We also provide a deployment route to C++ using `Sparrowhawk <https://github.com/google/sparrowhawk>`_ :cite:`textprocessing-itn-sparrowhawk` -- an open-source version of Google Kestrel :cite:`textprocessing-itn-ebden2015kestrel`.
 See :doc:`Text Procesing Deployment <../tools/text_processing_deployment>` for details.

 .. note::